You would like to know what "compensation measure" or "qualification analysis" mean. These and other definitions you can find here.

 Professional chambers are what are known as “public, self-regulatory organisations.”
 They are responsible for their own administration and represent the interests of their respective professions.
 Germany has various professional chambers:

 - For industrial professions: chambers of industry and commerce, chambers of trade

 - For liberal professions: chambers and associations of liberal professions (e.g. for doctors, lawyers or psychotherapists)

 - For agricultural professions: chambers of agriculture

 Among other responsibilities, the chambers are in charge of training and evaluation in their particular professions, and thus also of the recognition and assessment of the corresponding foreign qualifications.

 The qualification analysis is one of the “other assessment methods” which may be conducted in accordance with Section 14 of the Professional Qualifications Assessment Act if an applicant cannot provide the necessary documentation of his or her professional qualifications obtained abroad, or if the evidence is incomplete.
 The analysis may also be used if the documentation and information subsequently provided by the applicant upon request is not sufficient or if there is doubt that it is genuine or correct, or if the applicant’s identity is uncertain.

 The qualification analysis will look at the applicant’s skills, abilities and knowledge with regard to the profession they wish to work in.
 This may be done through specialised discussions or work samples, for example.
 The results will be documented in a qualification report and will form part of the equivalence assessment.
-The PROTOTYPING project [in German] is currently developing processes, tools and methods for this purpose.
+The NetQA project is a cooperation between different competent authorities for this purpose.

 The reference qualification is the current corresponding German qualification (e.g. vocational training regulations for a recognised vocation of the dual training system) used for comparison when assessing the equivalence of a foreign professional qualification.